Concurrent Systems

 Course Description

-Theoretical models of concurrency: general net theory, dynamic system, condition-event system.
-Concurrent systems: event-condition relationships, concurrent and conflict events.
-Processes and communication in concurrent systems, composition and decomposition rules, message passing, shared memory.
-Specification, verification and validation of concurrent processes, analysis and synthesis methods.
-Concurrency in distributed and networked systems, agent systems and mobile agent systems.
-Software aspects of concurrency: software transactional memory, persistent and functional data structures, reactive programming.
-Process algebras for mobile processes: pi-calculus, ambient calculus.
+Theoretical models of competitiveness: general network theory, system of conditions and events.
+Concurrent systems: Relationship between conditions and events, concurrent and conflicting events.
+Processes and communication in concurrent systems, composition and decomposition rules.
+Specification, verification and validation of concurrent processes and threads, analysis and synthesis procedures.
+Concurrency in distributed and networked systems, agent systems and systems with mobile agents.
+Process algebras for moving processes: pi-calculus, ambient calculus.
 Performance evaluation: network calculus.
-Case studies on concurrency in information services and communication networks.
+Programming aspects of concurrency: software transactional memory, persistent and functional data structures, asynchronous and reactive programming, virtual threads, concurrency in the deployment environment (containers and lambda functions).
+Case studies of concurrency in information services and communication networks running in the cloud or at the edge.

 Study Programmes